 The Suzuki 140 fills a demand for midrange four-stroke outboard power.

+The initial 140 — designated DF140 by Suzuki — was essentially a pumped up version of the 90/115 four-stroke in-line-4 that was introduced in 2001.
+This begs the question: How did Suzuki pull another 25 horsepower from the same block?
 In principle, to increase horsepower, it is necessary to get more fuel and air through an engine.
 There are several ways to do this, and Suzuki employed most of them.
 The easiest way to increase horsepower is to add displacement, and the major difference between the 115 and the 140 is a bore that grew from 3.3 inches to 3.4 inches.
 This boosted displacement from 119 to 125 cubic inches.
-The stroke remains the same in both engines, eliminating the need to retool the crankshaft.
+The stroke remained the same in both engines, eliminating the need to retool the crankshaft.
+Another way to get more fuel and air into an engine is to turn it faster.
+Accordingly, the wide-open-throttle (WOT) operating range increased from 5000 to 6000 rpm for the 115, to 5600 to 6200 rpm for the 140.
+You may notice that the rpm band was narrower for the 140 (600 rpm) than it was for the 115 (1000 rpm).
+This is due to an aggressive cam profile on the 140 that provided more valve lift and longer duration.

 Finally, horsepower can be increased if the intake air can be kept cool and thus denser.
 This is not always easy, since intake air often passes over a hot engine block en route to the combustion chamber.
-To help keep the engine block temperature as low as possible, Suzuki has added a water-cooled oil reservoir.
-Company engineers have also redesigned the cowl to route cool, outside air from the rear of the cowl directly to the intake manifold and expel hot air from the block through vents in the side of the cowl.
+To help keep the engine block temperature as low as possible, Suzuki added a water-cooled oil reservoir.
+Company engineers also designed the cowl to route cool, outside air from the rear of the cowl directly to the intake manifold and expel hot air from the block through vents in the side of the cowl.
+Besides adding horsepower, Suzuki also reduced the weight of the 140.
+A redesigned clamp bracket and trim system shaved off a few pounds, helping the 410-pound DF140 long-shaft (20-inch-shaft) weigh in at 6 pounds less than the 90/115.

-One of the most unique features of the engine, also shared with the 90/115 hp model, is the offset driveshaft.
+One of the most unique features of the engine, also shared with the 90/115 hp model, was the offset driveshaft.
 The crankshaft centerline sits forward of the driveshaft, which is driven through a set of gears.
 This moves the engine's center of gravity forward for better balance.
 The gear reduction at the junction of the block and tower housing is 1.24:1.

 The cam chain is driven from the driveshaft sprocket.
 The cams must turn at half the speed of the driveshaft, and with initial gear reduction between the crankshaft and the driveshaft, the sprockets that drive the cam can be smaller.
-This results in a more compact package that will fit outboard splashwells designed for any two-stroke in this horsepower range.
+This results in a more compact package to fit outboard splashwells designed for any two-stroke in this horsepower range.
 Additional gear reduction in the lower unit provides a 2.38:1 overall ratio at the propeller.
+Also borrowed from the 90/115 were a water-cooled, long-track intake manifold; cooling fins in the flywheel for the alternator and magneto; 40 amp alternator; hydraulic cam chain tensioner; and sequential multi-port-fuel injection.
+The multi-function tachometer includes an oil-change reminder system.

 Suzuki DF140 Specifications and Test Results